roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "That's how you clean a dirty floor!"
 Griffin stated when he passed the other staff members.
 "These dumb fuckpets are only useful as mops!"

  "Get back to work, fuckwhores!" he ordered when they had reached their starting point.
 "Hump that stick!
 Or you wanna go for another spin as my human mop cart?"
-Report_Story #3